Most recently updated on February 4, 2024

 The coal mine closed in 1954.
 A garment factory was active in town from 1955 to 1964.
 A lumber mill operated in the 1970s.

-After another 20 minutes south of Jerome, we reach Shanksville, a community of less than 200 people.

-current: The coal mine closed in 1954.
-A garment factory was active in town from 1955 to 1964.
-A lumber mill operated in the 1970s.

-After another 20 minutes south of Jerome, we reach Shanksville, a community of less than 200 people.
+After another 20 minutes of southward travel, we reach Shanksville, a community of less than 200 people.